THE WINTER DROVING

 Annual Winter Celebration of Penrith and the Eden Valley

-Large backpack Rams Head lantern to lead the agricultural torch lit procession through the town, and wilder animal images of stag, fell pony and boar.
+Large sculptural lantern commissions to lead the agricultural torch lit procession through the town; including a rams head and wilder animal images of stag, fell pony, wolf and boar.

 AFTER THE STORM